 https://www.airbnb.com/rooms/49425900

-This stunning Airbnb treehouse rental is off the grid, and ideally located in a secluded part of Umpqua National Forest, making it a perfect Oregon glamping escape!
+This stunning Oregon Airbnb treehouse rental is off the grid and ideally located in a secluded part of Umpqua National Forest, making it a perfect Oregon glamping escape!

-It offer stunning views overlooking the Jackson Creek, and is simply an amazing place to disconnect from the world, and reconnect with nature as well as loved ones (especially since there is no cell reception on site, but phones can be connected via wifi.
+It offers stunning views overlooking Jackson Creek, and it’s simply an amazing place to disconnect from the world and reconnect with nature and loved ones (since there is no cell reception on site).
+However, the magical treehouse still has Wi-Fi to keep connected with the outside world if you need to.

-This is an incredible treehouse rental that you’ll love, and is backed up with glowing reviews and a Superhost who goes above and beyond to ensure a quality stay!
+This is an incredible treehouse rental that you’ll love, and it’s backed up with glowing reviews and a Superhost who goes above and beyond to ensure a quality stay!

-Guests love the kitchen to prepare meals, the design of the treehouse, the rocking chairs, and all the thoughtful touches around the space.
+You’ll love the kitchen for preparing meals, the design of the treehouse, the rocking chairs, and all the thoughtful touches around what’s arguably the best treehouse Oregon has to offer.

 Credit: Airbnb